Radio-controlled aircraft: Pylon racers

 Racers are small propeller-driven aircraft that race around a 2, 3, or 4 pylon track.
 They tend to be hard to see and can often go over 240 km/h, though some people do pylon races with much slower aircraft.
 Several different types of aircraft are raced across the world, those flown primarily in the US are; Q500 (424 or ARPRA, and 428), and Q40.

 424 is designed as a starting point into the world of pylon racing.
-Inexpensive (under $200 for the airframe) kits with wing areas of 3200 cm2 are flown with .40 size engines that can be purchased for less than $100.
+Inexpensive (under US$200 for the airframe) kits with wing areas of 3200 cm2 are flown with 0.40" size engines that can be purchased for less than US$100.
 The goal is for the planes to be not only inexpensive, but closely matched in performance.
 This places the emphasis on good piloting.
 APRA is a version of 424 with specific rules designed for consistency.

 428 aircraft are similar to 424 in appearance.
 The difference is in engine performance and construction.
 The planes are primarily made of fiberglass with composites used at high load points.
 Wings are often hollow to save weight.
 (All aircraft must meet a minimum weight.
 A lighter wing moves more of the weight closer to the center of gravity.
 This requires less control deflection and its resulting drag to change the planes attitude.)
 They also use .40 cu in size engines but unlike 424 they are much more expensive.
 They have been designed to put out the maximum amount of power at a specific RPM using a specific fuel.
 Nelson manufactures the most predominantly used engine.
 Speeds are very fast in this class with planes capable of reaching 265 km/h.